Are you interested in becoming a governor?

 Being a governor can be very rewarding and will provide you with the opportunity to work as part of a team and gain new skills.
 Support will be available from the academy and your colleagues on the advisory committee and we are also currently developing training sessions for governors of all academies across the Trust.

-One of the key duties of governors is to attend regular evening meetings, taking part in training sessions and to be able to visit the academy during the day.
+Some of the key duties of governors include attending regular evening meetings, taking part in training sessions and to be able to occasionally visit the academy during the school day.
 You should be sure that you are committed and available to do so before applying.

 Further details of the role can be found in the governors terms of reference featured in the ‘related forms and documents section below’.

 Composition of the advisory committees

 When at full capacity, our advisory committees have a maximum of nine members which comprise: -

 3 x Education specialist advisors (or fewer depending on the size of the academy)